MotusWTS/motus/inst/doc/upstream_api.md

     - authToken: authorization token returned by authenticate_user

-   - return all GPS fixes from batch `batchID` which are later than timestamp ts and "near" detections of a tag deployment from project `projectID`.
-This is done by hourly bins: the hourly bins of every run of detections of any tag from project `projectID` are noted, and all GPS fixes from any of these bins are returned.
-An additional bin before the earliest and after the latest detection are added, to ensure temporal coverage.
+   - return all GPS fixes from batch `batchID` which are later than timestamp ts and "relevant to" detections of a tag deployment from project `projectID`.
+This is given a permissive
+     interpretation: all GPS fixes from 1 hour before the first detection of a project tag to 1 hour after the last detection of a project tag in the given batch are returned.
+This might return GPS fixes for long periods where no tags from the project were detected, if a batch has a few early and a few late detections of the project's tags.

    - columns should include these fields (as they exist in the transfer tables):